Adding a Block

 * Retrieve the block primitives implemented by this package.

-* @return {object.<string, Function>} Mapping of opcode to Function.
+* @returns {object.<string, Function>} Mapping of opcode to Function.

 */